RoyOltmans/aqualin-mqtt-deamon/README.md

 # Requirements
 This project has been build on linux raspbian on a Raspberry Pi Zero W.

+0) Upgrade and update all repositories

+    $   sudo apt-get update
+    $   sudo apt-get upgrade
+    $   sudo apt-get dist-upgrade

-Firstly you need the MAC or MAX addresses of the valve's.
+1) Firstly you need the MAC or MAX addresses of the valve's.

 Install the required tool:

     $  sudo apt install git bluetooth bluez

-Identify the valve's:
+2) Identify the valve's:

     $  sudo hcitool lescan

-write down the mac address eg 01:02:03:04:05:06
+write down the mac address of the valve(s) eg 01:02:03:04:05:06

-A MQTT
+3) A MQTT bus is needed install a MQTT bus (for example mosquitto)

+    $   sudo apt-get install mosquitto mosquitto-clients python-mosquitto

+Detailed description can be [found here](https://learn.adafruit.com/diy-esp8266-home-security-with-lua-and-mqtt/configuring-mqtt-on-the-raspberry-pi):

 mosquitto_sub -h [MQTT Host] -t '#' -v